jdelles/freeCodeCamp-Projects/README.md

 Built a form to collect networking info (no form action - just demo)

 ## Product Landing Page
-Building a page to sell space sprockets
+Built a page to sell space sprockets

 ## Technical Documentation
-Not Yet Started
+In progress - Making a document to explain a Linked List in Java

 ## Personal Portfolio
 Not Yet Started